BreakfastMuffins

 Not sure if you have everything on hand?
 No worries, here are some easy swaps and simple adjustments you can make.

-- The pecans are the easiest thing to substitute for this recipe.
+• Pecans are the easiest thing to substitute for this recipe.
 You can leave them out if you don’t want nuts.
-You can also substitute almonds, chocolate chips, or blueberries if you want a different flavor.
+You can also substitute almonds, chocolate chips, or blueberries for a different flavor.

 Storing Almond Flour Banana Muffins